apache/incubator-retired-corinthia/README.md

 # Build instructions

-Corinthia currently builds on Linux, OS X (mac) and Windows.
+Corinthia currently builds on Linux, OS X and Windows.
 See the [build  instructions](https://cwiki.apache.org/confluence/display/Corinthia/Build+instructions).

 # Contributing

-Contributors are welcome and prized.
+Contributors are welcome.
 Details on how to participate on the project will be posted soon.

 Meanwhile, the easiest way to contribute is by subscribing to the development